rushiagr/npf/content/blog/cassandra-server-in-10-minutes.md

     sudo nodetool status

 The state should be `UN`, i.e. 'U'p and 'N'ormal.
-If it is not in this state, then wait a few seconds and it will be.
+If the output is different, then wait a few seconds and try again.

 There are a few more steps to get the `cqlsh` command line utility working.
 Let's get them done too.